Make the best senior care decision

 Medicaid: For those eligible for Medicaid, Maryland offers the Maryland Community Pathways Waiver and Maryland Community First Choice Program.
 Some self-directed care options are available, though spouses and other select family members can’t receive compensation.

-Veteran: If your loved one is a veteran, be sure to contact your local Maryland Department of Veteran Affairs office for more information about the Veteran-Directed Care program.
+Veteran: If your loved one is a veteran, be sure to contact your local Maryland Department of Veteran Affairs office to see if they are eligible for the Veteran Directed Care program.

 Medicaid: MassHealth administers Medicaid funding through the Personal Care Attendant Program.
 Funds are available for self-directed care, and can be paid to certain family members, friends, and ex-spouses.
 Spouses and legal guardians aren’t eligible.

-Medicaid: The MI Choice Waiver Program and Home Help program are two Medicaid-funded care options, both of which allow seniors to hire the caregiver of their choosing.
+Medicaid: The MI Choice Waiver Program is a Medicaid-funded care option, which allows seniors to hire the caregiver of their choosing.
 However, some family members are ineligible to receive compensation.

-Veteran: Contact the Michigan Veteran Affairs Agency for more information on the available Veteran-Directed Care program.
+Veteran: Contact the Michigan Veterans Affairs Agency for more information on the available Veteran Directed Care program.

-Non-Medicaid: The Minnesota Alternative Care Program, Minnesota Consumer Support Grant program, and Minnesota Essential Community Supports program are state-funded services that provide monthly assistance to seniors who require nursing home-level care but aren’t eligible for Medicaid.
-Monthly grants can exceed $900, and caregiver choices are self-directed.
+Non-Medicaid: The Minnesota Alternative Care Program, Minnesota Consumer Support Grant program, and Minnesota Essential Community Supports programs are state-funded services that provide monthly assistance to seniors who require nursing home-level care but aren’t eligible for Medicaid.
+Monthly grants may be available, and caregiver choices are self-directed.

-Non-Medicaid: Mississippi Department of Rehabilitation and services offers an IL Waiver Program based on eligibility.
+Non-Medicaid: Mississippi Department of Rehabilitation and Services offers an Independent Living Waiver Program based on eligibility.
 Through this program, seniors can select their own personal care assistant, provided the assistant meets state-set education and functionality requirements.

 Medicaid: While Mississippi offers several Medicaid waiver programs, none compensate for family caregiving.

-Medicaid: The state of Missouri offers the Personal Care Assistance Services program and Missouri Medicaid Care Options program as options for Medicaid assistance.
-Some family members may be eligible to receive up to $11 an hour for personal care — however, spouses and legal guardians are ineligible.
+Medicaid: The state of Missouri offers the Personal Care Assistance Services program and Missouri Care Options program as options for Medicaid assistance.
+Some family members may be eligible to receive an hourly wage for personal care — however, spouses and legal guardians are ineligible.

-Veterans: If your loved one is a veteran, contact the Missouri Veteran Commission for more information about the Veteran-Directed Care program.
+Veterans: If your loved one is a veteran, contact the Missouri Veterans Commission to see if they are eligible for the Veteran Directed Care program.

 Non-Medicaid: Montana doesn’t sponsor a state-funded caregiver program.